Brigitte Bardot: Jacques Charrier

-After recovering from an overdose in 1958, Bardot began a relationship with actor Jacques Charrier.
-They married on 18 June 1959.
-Bardot had an affair with Glenn Ford in the early 1960s, and Bardot and Charrier divorced in 1962.
+After recovering from an overdose in 1958, Bardot began a relationship with actor Jacques Charrier, whom she married in Louveciennes, on 18 June 1959.
+She had an affair with Glenn Ford in the early 1960s.
+Bardot and Charrier divorced in 1962.
 Sami Frey was mentioned as the reason for her divorce from Charrier.
 Bardot was enamoured of Frey, but he quickly left her.

-Son
+Pregnancy and son

 Bardot became pregnant before she and Charrier married.
 Bardot was extremely dismayed—she had previously stated "I am not a mother, nor do I want to be one"—and sought an abortion; however, abortion was illegal at that time in France.
 In her book Initiales B. B: Mémoires, she recalled: "I looked at my flat, slender belly in the mirror like a dear friend upon whom I was about to close a coffin lid."
 Numerous times, she punched herself in the stomach and asked her doctor for morphine in an attempt to abort the baby.

-During the final months of pregnancy, photographers surrounded her house, vying for photos of Bardot pregnant.
-Nicolas-Jacques Charrier was born on 11 January 1960, only seven months after their wedding.
-He would be Bardot's only child.
-She had been so wary of the press she decided to give birth at home.
+During the final months of her pregnancy, photographers surrounded her house, vying for photos of a pregnant Bardot.
+Nicolas-Jacques Charrier was born on 11 January 1960, seven months after their wedding.
+He was Bardot's only child.
+She had been so wary of the press that she decided to give birth at home.
 Following his birth, Bardot became depressed and attempted suicide.

-She later wrote that her son was a "cancerous tumor" and that she would have "preferred to give birth to a little dog".
+She later wrote that her son was a "cancerous tumour" and that she would have "preferred to give birth to a little dog".
 She also added, "I'm not made to be a mother.
-I'm not adult enough — I know it's horrible to have to admit that, but I'm not adult enough to take care of a child."
+I'm not adult enough—I know it's horrible to have to admit that, but I'm not adult enough to take care of a child."
 She refused to breastfeed Nicolas and whenever she held him, he sensed her agitation and began to cry.

 After she and Charrier divorced, the latter gained sole custody of Nicolas.
-When Nicolas was 12, he asked Bardot if he could stay with her, but she turned him away in favor of party guests.
+When Nicolas was 12, he asked Bardot if he could stay with her, but she turned him away in favour of party guests.
 Nicolas was hurt and did not speak to her afterwards.
 In her memoirs, Bardot wrote that she loved Nicolas "the most in the world", but Nicolas wanted nothing to do with her.
 When he married Norwegian model Anne-Line Bjerkan in 1984, Bardot was not invited to the wedding.

 Bardot became a grandmother when the two had daughters in 1985 and 1990.
 She tried to make peace with him on multiple occasions, but to no avail.
 In 1997, Charrier and Nicolas sued her and her publisher, Grasset, for the hurtful remarks she had made in her memoir.
 She was ordered to pay Charrier £17,000 and Nicolas £11,000.
-In 2018, she stated that she and Nicolas, now a grandfather himself, were on good terms, speaking regularly and visiting each other once a year.
+In 2018, she stated that she and Nicolas, by then a grandfather himself, were on good terms, speaking regularly and visiting each other once a year.